Soerensen42/Hyperopt/README.md

 # Terminal:

 The Terminal will coordinate all of the Runners.
-It is recmmended to run it, where its not canceled, although there are checkpoints implemented if it does.
+It is recommended to run it where its not canceled, although there are checkpoints implemented if it does.
 It is not very taxing computationwise.
 There is a loop sending jobs, i chose 10 simultanious runners.
 But this can be easily varied.
 Just be sure to give every job a unique name, so the loop can detect when its finished.